sanlocoz/cross-section/README.md

 ## What to do next?
 The organization of the program is still somewhat messy.
 In the future, for next development it is better to make the function pre condition and post condition clearly before jumping to code the program.
-Parameter that is only requiring key-value pair could be more organized if in JSON format rather than .csv files (for AutoCAD parameter in `input_acad` folder)
+Parameter that is only requiring key-value pair could be more organized if it is in JSON format rather than .csv files (for AutoCAD parameter in `input_acad` folder).